seenware/savelon-website/privacy-policy.md

-## Privacy Policy for Savelon: Encrypted Contacts
+## Privacy Policy for Savelon: Private Contacts

-Last updated: December 19, 2025
+Last updated: December 24, 2025
-App name: Savelon: Encrypted Contacts
+App name: Savelon: Private Contacts
 Contact: [https://tally.so/r/jaZKA6](https://tally.so/r/jaZKA6)

-This Privacy Policy explains how Savelon: Encrypted Contacts (“the App”) handles information when you use it.
+This Privacy Policy explains how Savelon: Private Contacts (“the App”) handles information when you use it.

 ## 1) Summary